python/devguide/setup.rst

    $ sudo dnf builddep python3

-On **Debian**, **Ubuntu**, and other ``apt`` based systems, try to get the dependencies for the Python using the ``apt``.
+On **Debian**, **Ubuntu**, and other ``apt`` based systems, try to get the dependencies for the Python you're working on by using the ``apt`` command.

-First please make sure you have enabled the source packages in source list.
+First, make sure you have enabled the source packages in the sources list.
 You can do this by adding the location of the source packages, including URL, distribution name and component name, to ``/etc/apt/sources.list``.
 Take Ubuntu Xenial for example::